Your Door to All Things Italian

 Next Italian language class series:

 - Biblioteca Italiana Seattle (BIS), a library of Italian language literature is maintained by Il Punto!
+The library includes the Dante Alighieri Society of Washington's collection.
 Membership for BIS is free and users can borrow books at no charge.
 Library books can be picked up by visiting BIS at 14300 Greenwood Ave N on Sundays between 2 and 4pm, with the help of a volunteer.
 Learn more.

 - The Auburn Bocce Club offers free bocce instructions on Tuesday and Thursday from 3:00 - 6:00 PM, mid-April through mid-October, weather permitting @ Les Gove Park in Auburn.
 See auburnbocce.org for more information.